bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:40 PM CT, April 28</p>
+<p class="updated_time"> Latest data: 09:00 PM CT, April 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 61°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

 - 56°
-- Mostly Cloudy
+- Partly Cloudy
-- 82% humidity
+- 84% humidity
-- 4 mph wind
+- 3 mph wind
-- 73% cloud cover
+- 62% cloud cover
-- 46 AQI 🟩
+- 45 AQI 🟩
-- 0.22 inches of rain in the past 24 hours
-- 0.04 inches of rain expected in the next 48 hours
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>